kritihq/kriti-images/README.md

 ## 🔧 Upload Images

-> **Note**: This functionality is still experimental and _could be removed_ in future updates.
+> **Note**: This functionality is still experimental and _could be removed or moved (api route)_ in future updates.
 It is disabled by default and must be enabled using configs.

 ### Enabling Upload APIs